Is your Working Holiday permit coming to an end but you aren’t ready to leave Canada yet? There are are ways of stay in Canada that you can consider.

 Staying in Canada as a permanent resident

-If you want to stay in Canada for several years (or forever!), obtaining permanent residency is probably the best solution.
+If you want to stay in Canada long term, obtaining permanent residency is probably the best solution.

 Obtaining permanent residency in Canada will give you almost the same rights as a Canadian citizen (apart from the right to vote), and will eventually allow you to apply for Canadian citizenship.